 There is no need to spend lots of $$ here.
 All the glue needs to do is hold the fabric to the paper.
 Cheap does the trick!
 Save your money for fabric! 😀

 Mostly EPP: You will want 2 pairs of scissors: one for cutting your paper templates (ahem from Fiona Sandwich), and one for cutting thread.
-I have a tiny vintage pair of scissors I use for cutting thread…so I can’t link those.
-And any ol’ small pair of scissors will work.
+And any ol’ small pair of scissors will work for paper.

 EPP: I like this light for piecing in the trailer.
 I like that the sides bend, and it loops around my neck, so I don’t have to lug a flashlight when walking the dog at night, around the campground.